Cordobo/angularx-qrcode/README.md

 ## Contribution

 - Please open your PR against the development branch.
-- Make sure your editor uses the packages .editorconfig file to minimioze commited code changes.
+- Make sure your editor uses the packages .editorconfig file to minimize commited code changes.
 - Use `npm run lint` before you commit

 ## License